enrysorb/safeGuard/README.md

 ### How to start!!

-Use `Docker-compose up -d` command  in the shell and have fun!
+Use `Docker-compose up -d` command  in the shell after cloning repo.Inside the "camera" directory, there will be a script file.
+This script is intended to be transferred or copied onto a device that has a webcam attached.
+Once the Docker Compose setup is complete and the containers are running, you will need to execute or activate this script on that device.